 What Does Rosehip Oil Contain?

 Rosehip seed oil is a powerhouse of phytochemicals and phytonutrients.
 What does this mean?
-It means that many substances have been isolated in measurable quantities and subsequently linked to potential benefits.
-The benefits of these chemicals are sometimes widely understood (i.e. Vitamin C), but many are anti-inflammatory and antioxidant chemicals.
-More testing and research is needed to determine the exact applications for use.
+It means that many substances have been isolated in measurable quantities and subsequently linked to potential benefits of rosehip oil.
+The benefits of these chemicals are sometimes widely understood, but many are anti-inflammatory and antioxidant chemicals.

 The fatty acid composition is mostly polyunsaturated.
-Rosehip seeds are very high in linoleic (54%) and linolenic (19%) acids.
+Rosehip seeds are very high in linoleic acid (54%) and linolenic acid (19%).
 In addition, there was a very high measured level of beta-sitosterol and other sterols, which are most valuable from a nutritional standpoint.
-These types of phytochemicals are of interest in cancer research.

 In one analysis, rosehip seeds had more polyphenols than pomegranate seeds and more ascorbic acid than citrus fruits.
 The antioxidant capacity of rosehip seed oil was higher than grapeseed oil and vegetable oils corn, olive, and sunflower.
 Levels of other oil soluble antioxidants like carotenoids (Pro-Vitamin A) and tocopherols (Vitamin E) are also very high.
-These properties are what makes rosehip one of the best oils for glowing skin.
+These properties are what makes rosehip one of the best oils for anti aging skin care.

 Does Rosehip Oil Have Benefits For Skin?

-If you're going to use rosehip oil for your face, the combination of fatty acids, phospholipids, sterols, polyphenols, Vitamin C, and carotenoids/Vitamin A should all influence improvements in:
+If you're going to use rosehip oil for your face, the combination of fatty acids, phospholipids, sterols, polyphenols, and Vitamins E, and A should result in: